How do I determine I fall under the ‘specific’ category?

 For standard scenarios, the National Aviation Authority is responsible for issuing the certificates.
 A certificate for Remote Pilot competency is valid for 5 years.
 If the revalidation is conducted before the certificate expires, the remote pilot may attend a seminar provided by the National Aviation Authority or by an entity recognised by it, otherwise competencies need to be re-demonstrated.

 For operations in the ‘specific’ category that are not covered by standard scenarios, the training will be defined in the operational authorisation provided by the National Aviation Authority.

 Regulatory reference: Article 12 of EU Regulation 2019/947 and UAS.STS-01.020

-I fall under the ‘specific’ category, so how do I obtain an authorisation?
+I fall under the ‘Specific’ category, so how do I obtain an Operational Authorisation?